-The traditional income statement uses absorption costing to create the income statement.
+The traditional income statement, also called absorption costing income statement, uses absorption costing to create the income statement.
 This income statement looks at costs by dividing costs into product and period costs.
 In order to complete this statement correctly, make sure you understand product and period costs.

 Let’s use the example from the absorption and variable costing post to create this income statement.